seralabs/brat-docker/README.md

-# Brat with Docker + Kubernetes on Google Cloud with data stored in Google Cloud storage.
+# Brat with Docker + Kubernetes on Google Cloud with data stored in Google Cloud Storage.

+NOTE: Data is served from Google Cloud Storage (which costs money)!

 1. Create a Google Service Account with Google Cloud Storage Object Editor privileges.
 2. Download the json credentials from above, and create a kubernetes secret from file.